 - Validating or restricting the data that is placed in a cell.

 - Creating an absolute cell reference.

-- Using range names to quickly go to a range or use the range name in a formula.
+- Using range names to quickly go to a range or using the range name in a formula.

 - Identifying trends in your data using the improved conditional formatting features.